michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0077.md

 - v: form intrigues (for) in an underhand manner
 - v: cause to be interested or curious
 ### Family
-intrigue: intrigued, intriguer, intrigues, intriguing+;intriguer: intriguers;intriguing: intriguingly
+- intrigue: intrigued, intriguer, intrigues, intriguing+
+- intriguer: intriguers
+- intriguing: intriguingly
 ### Examples
 - At first I instantly thought it was marketing hype but slowly the story intrigued me and I began searching online.
 - The manuscript’s odyssey — from its creation in Mexico to its recent arrival in Manhattan — is a tale laced with intrigue.